-When we can safely welcome back visitors, you can expect the following new procedures at the Getty Center and Villa.
+When we welcome back visitors, you can expect the following new procedures at the Getty Center and Villa.

 An advance, timed-entry ticket will be required for each visitor over the age of two.

-All visitors over the age of two will have to wear a face covering over nose and mouth—without exception.
-Staff are also required to wear face coverings on site.
+All visitors over the age of two will have to wear a face mask over nose and mouth—without exception.
+Staff are also required to wear face masks on site.

 After arrival, visitors will pass through a contactless thermal scanning area.
 If the scan for anyone in a party of visitors shows a fever, everyone in the party will be asked to return home and call their healthcare providers.